python/devguide/compiler.rst

 In CPython, the compilation from source code to bytecode involves several steps:

-1. Parse source code into a parse tree (:file:`Parser/pgen.c`)
+1. Tokenize the source code (:file:`Parser/tokenizer.c`)
-2. Transform parse tree into an Abstract Syntax Tree (:file:`Python/ast.c`)
+2. Parse the stream of tokens into an Abstract Syntax Tree (:file:`Parser/parser.c`)
 3. Transform AST into a Control Flow Graph (:file:`Python/compile.c`)
 4. Emit bytecode based on the Control Flow Graph (:file:`Python/compile.c`)